zitadel/zitadel/docs/docs/support/software-release-cycles-support.md

 Only features in General Availability will be covered by support services.

-We encourage our community to test Alpha and Beta software and provide feedback via our [Discord Chat](https://zitadel.com/chat).
+We encourage our community to check out Preview and test Alpha and Beta software and provide feedback via our [Discord Chat](https://zitadel.com/chat).

+### Preview

+The Preview state is our initial stage to document planned futures and collect early feedback on the design.
+Features are not yet implemented at all or availability is limited to designated testers.
+We recommend that users exercise caution when using Preview software and avoid using it for critical tasks, as support is limited during this phase.

 ### Alpha